re-sirb/Vital-signs/README.md

 ### Plotting data

-In the directory __plotting_example__ you con find a simple tool for plottig vital sign data for testing, using matplotlib.
+In the directory __plotting_example__ you can find a simple tool for plottig vital sign data for testing, using matplotlib.

 ![](Figure_1.png)